LabuschagneZain/ST10442835_PROG6212_CMCS/README.md

-Contract Monthly Claim System (CMCS)
+# CMCS Lecturer Claim Management System

-Overview
+## Overview

-The system is a prototype web application designed to streamline the submission, reviewing, and approval of lecturer claims.
-It simplifies communication between lecturers and management by providing an intuitive platform for claim submissions and approvals.
+The CMCS Lecturer Claim Management System is a web application built with **ASP.NET Core MVC** that allows lecturers to submit claims for hours worked.
+Claims can include uploaded supporting documents (PDFs, images, etc.), which are stored in **Azure Blob Storage**.
+Claim data is stored in **Azure Table Storage**, and lecturers can view their submitted claims with their current status.
+Managers can approve or reject claims.

+---

-Features
+## Features
-Role-based Dashboards

-1.Lecturers can submit claims with supporting documents and track their claim statuses.

-2.Managers can review, approve, or reject submitted claims.

-Claims Management

-Submit new claims with details (month, hours worked, rate, and documents).
+- Lecturer dashboard for submitting new claims
+- Upload supporting documents to Azure Blob Storage

-View status of submitted claims.
+- View previously submitted claims

-Managers can access and review supporting documents before approving/rejecting.

-Lecturer Dashboard: Submit claims and view submitted claim history.

-Manager Dashboard: Review, approve, or reject claims with access to supporting documents.
+- Management dashboard for approving/rejecting claims
+- Claims stored in Azure Table Storage for persistence
+- Session-based user identity management
+- Responsive interface using Bootstrap 5

+---

+## Technologies Used

+- **ASP.NET Core MVC** (.NET 7)
+- **Azure Blob Storage** – for storing uploaded files
+- **Azure Table Storage** – for storing claim metadata
+- **Bootstrap 5** – for UI styling
+- **C# 11** – backend logic
+- **Visual Studio 2022** – development environment

+---

+## Prerequisites

+- Visual Studio 2022 or later
+- .NET 7 SDK
+- Azure Storage Account (with Blob and Table Storage)
+- Internet connection for CDN (Bootstrap)